Esther Short Park

 The historic Esther Short Park is the centerpiece to downtown Vancouver WA and serves as a hub for events and entertainment.
 The five-acre square is the oldest public park in the Northwest, dating back to 1853.

-Today, the park has been developed into an urban plaza complete with a covered performance pavilion, a Victorian rose garden, an interactive fountain, and a playground for children.
+Today, the park has been developed into an urban plaza complete with a covered performance pavilion, a Victorian rose garden, an interactive fountain, and an inclusive playground for children containing equipment for all abilities.
 Perhaps the park’s most impressive feature is the 69-foot Salmon Run Bell Tower, which includes a glockenspiel diorama that regularly emerges to tell the story of the Chinook Indians.
 Other pieces of public art around the park create a welcoming setting, including a nearly century-old sculpture of the “Pioneer Mother” herself, Esther Short.

 Follow the sound of hourly bells chiming to find the nearly year-round Vancouver Famers Market located on the west border of the park on weekends.
-Summer concerts fill the park with melodious tunes, and festivals attract visitors and locals alike.
-Annual favorites include the Craft Brew and Wine Festival, and 4 Days of Aloha.
+Summer festivals fill the park with melodious tunes, local cuisine, and libations, attracting visitors and locals alike.
+Annual favorites include the Craft Beer and Wine Festival, and 4 Days of Aloha.

 Sign Up For Our